Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 This is also the right answer for kitchens that change menu over time.
 If you put a vapor hood over the dishpit and a grease hood over the cookline, you can move a steamer or a panini press around without re-permitting.
 If you put one big grease hood over everything, you're paying grease-hood operating costs (more exhaust, more make-up air, higher gas and hydro bills) on equipment that doesn't need it.

 Hoods get sized in cubic feet of air per minute — cfm — pulled across each linear foot of hood.
-The heavier the cooking, the more air you need to capture the plume:
+The heavier the cooking, the more air you need to capture the plume.
+The numbers below are industry rule-of-thumb planning numbers — final sizing by your mechanical engineer:

 Two design rules sit on top of that.
-The hood has to overhang the cooking surface by at least 6 inches on every exposed side — fall short and the plume slips out from under and ends up on the ceiling tiles.
+The hood has to overhang the cooking surface enough that the plume doesn't slip out from under and end up on the ceiling tiles — your engineer specs the exact overhang.
 And every cubic foot of air leaving through the exhaust has to be replaced by the fresh-air supply that comes in through the make-up air system, conditioned to a temperature the kitchen can work in.
 A wok line in a 700 sf kitchen with no fresh-air supply will pull air backwards through the dining room (and the customers' hair) every time the fan runs.

 We've gone deeper on the air-balancing piece in our commercial kitchen ventilation guide, and the hood sizing for high-output concepts is a big part of why hotpot restaurant construction costs what it does.